Angie Ward: Philanthropy

 Angie Ward is very active in the non-profit community, volunteering or helping to raise money for many national and local charities.

 Ward formed her own team called Angie Ward's Q Boob Crew to participate in the annual Susan G Komen Race for the Cure held annually in Winston-Salem, North Carolina.
 Over the years the team raised thousands of dollars to fight Breast cancer in memory of her late friend & cancer victim Liz.

 For over 25 years Ward has participated in radiothons and events for St. Jude Children's Research Hospital in Memphis Tennessee that have raised in excess of 10 Million dollars.

-During her years in Atlanta she has continued to make improving children's lives her focus as a champion for the Pediatric Brain Tumor Foundation, CURE Childhood Cancer, and Children's Healthcare of Atlanta.
+During her years in Atlanta she has continued to focus on children's health organizations by supporting Pediatric Brain Tumor Foundation, CURE Childhood Cancer, and Children's Healthcare of Atlanta.

 Ward was an early supporter, contributor and volunteer at the Victory Junction Gang Camp located in Randleman, North Carolina.
 The camp was started by her friend NASCAR driver Kyle Petty & his wife Patty following the death of their son Adam Petty in an accident in 2000.
 It serves terminally-ill children.

 She is also involved with March of Dimes, the Make-A-Wish Foundation, the American Red Cross, Second Harvest Food Bank, and Ronald McDonald House.